 - 1. Provide funding that will enable publicly owned wastewater systems to achieve and/or maintain compliance with State and Federal water quality standards. - 2.
-Administer the CWSRF to issue loans, loan guarantees, or insurance, at fees commensurate with risk, to applicants, such that the revolving nature of the CWSRF is assured in perpetuity. - 3.
-Coordinate the CWSRF with other state and federal funding sources to maximize the impact on the water quality needs of the Commonwealth. - 4 Ensure proper accounting, audit and fiscal procedures conforming to accepted governmental accounting standards are implemented. - 5.
-Support and implement infrastructure sustainability initiatives to protect public health and the environment in accordance with "EPA's Clean Water and Drinking Water Infrastructure Sustainability Policy" dated October 1, 2010. - 6.
+Administer the CWSRF to issue loans, loan guarantees, or insurance, at fees commensurate with risk, such that the revolving nature of the CWSRF is assured in perpetuity. - 3.
+Ensure proper accounting, audit and fiscal procedures conforming to accepted governmental accounting standards are implemented. - 4.
+Support and implement infrastructure sustainability initiatives to protect public health and the environment in accordance with "EPA's Clean Water and Drinking Water Infrastructure Sustainability Policy" dated October 1, 2010. - 5.
 Continue to develop and expand the nutrient trading and auction program in support of reductions of nutrients to the Chesapeake Bay.